nrfconnect/sdk-nrfxlib/nrf_security/doc/drivers.rst

 Enabling the built-in Mbed TLS support
 ======================================

-To enable the built-in Mbed TLS support, set the :kconfig:`CONFIG_PSA_CRYPTO_DRIVER_BUILTIN` Kconfig option to true.
+To enable the built-in Mbed TLS support, set the :kconfig:option:`CONFIG_PSA_CRYPTO_DRIVER_BUILTIN` Kconfig option to true.

 It is generally not needed to enable built-in Mbed TLS support manually, as there is Kconfig logic that does that, depending on the enabled cryptographic features or algorithms and the configuration of PSA drivers.